 The sub-fund takes sustainability risks into account when making investment decisions in accordance with Article 6 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.

-Disclosure pursuant to Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (“Taxonomy Regulation”): The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+Disclosure according to Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (“Taxonomy Regulation”): The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.

 More information on the strategy and allocation process of DCP – Equity Income can be found here: